CyborgApe78/Jump-and-Stuff-Design-Doc/WIP/Objects to add.md

 https://www.mariowiki.com/List_of_items
 boost pads
-	increased speed and no stopping for duration mario odyssey fling things (forks, traffice cones) can use grapple on it
+	increased speed and no stopping for duration mario odyssey fling things (forks, traffic cones) can use grapple on it
 Sheepo blocks
 	enter then choose fire angle